tarundhiman85/Spring-Boot-TDD-Application/README.md

 - `GreetingRepositoryTest`: Contains tests for the database persistence logic.
 - `SpringBootTlddApplicationTests`: Main test class that loads the Spring context.
 - `GlobalExceptionHandlerTest`: Tests for global exception handling.
+- `StringCalculatorTest`: Contains step-by-step TDD tests for the String Calculator.

 ## Future Enhancements
 - Add Swagger UI for API documentation.
 - Implement a CI/CD pipeline using GitHub Actions or Jenkins.
 - Containerize the application using Docker.
+- Add more advanced String Calculator operations like subtraction or multiplication.

 ## License
 This project is open-sourced under the [MIT license](https://opensource.org/licenses/MIT).